digitalservicebund/erica/README.md

 It provides functionality to send tax declarations, as well as request, activate and revoke unlock codes.

 It was originally [developed as part of the Tech4Germany Fellowship 2020](https://github.com/tech4germany/steuerlotse).
-The fellowship is organized by [DigitalService4Germany GmbH](https://digitalservice4germany.com).
+The fellowship is organized by [DigitalService GmbH des Bundes](https://digitalservice4germany.com).

 🇩🇪
 Erica ist ein Service, um Steuererklärungen an ELSTER zu senden.